Paying your rates

-Quarterly instalments must be paid by the following dates:
+Quarterly installments must be paid by the following dates:

-To be eligible to pay by instalments, you must pay your first instalment amount by 30 September.
-You will then receive reminder notices for the rest of the instalment dates.
+To be eligible to pay by installments, you must pay your first installment amount by 30 September 2019.
+You will then receive reminder notices for the rest of the installment dates.

 If paying your rates in full, they are to be paid by 15 February each year.